sweattep/ancient_quotes/README.md

 >Pay back the proud as they deserve

+>And you laugh and do not weep While you are proudly sporting?

 >I don't collect praise from men, but I do know you

 >Do you know who will accuse you?
 Moshe, the very one you have counted on!